-A teacher to communicate effectively with all students in the class; and
+A teacher to communicate effectively with all students in the class; and All students in the class the opportunity to learn

 DRESS AND GROOMING

 Students are expected to dress appropriately at all times.
 Any fashion (dress, accessory, or hairstyle) that disrupts the educational process or presents a safety risk will not be permitted.